artanisdesign/ti-icon-overlay/README.md

 # ti-icon-overlay
-Add version number to your app icon, i'd suggest on your build server.
+Add version number to your app icon, i'd suggest do it on your build server.
 ##Usage

 ```